Sarah BerryWeb Marketing Consultant

 When it comes to dynamic duos in digital marketing, you can’t beat search engine optimization (SEO) and content marketing.
-You need both to create a site that not only ranks well in search results but also performs well in conversions.
+With SEO content, you can create a site that not only ranks well in search results but also performs well in conversions.

-Now, if you’re ready to start producing SEO content for your business, keep reading.
-This post covers not just how to write SEO content but how to write good SEO content.
+Now, if you’re ready to start learning more about and producing SEO content for your business, keep reading.
+This post covers not just how to write SEO content but how to write good content for SEO.
 Even better, it includes a free and fast tool for analyzing your existing SEO content — try it now!

 What is SEO content?